-- 1. The mandate on Internally Displaced Persons started with a very narrow mandate, which was gradually expanded by the Commission over the years so as to become - beyond all doubt - a fully fledged 'Special Procedure,' with all of the tools mandates enjoy today.
-The mandate began in 1992 with the Commission asking the Secretary-General to 'designate a representative to seek again views and information from all governments... and to submit a comprehensive study at the 49th session.'
-This mandate was only established as a 'mechanism' in 2004 (the date OHCHR recognises to be the start of the mandate) when the Commission asked the Secretary-General, in effectively building upon the work of his Representative, to establish a mechanism that will address the complex problem of internal displacement.'
-Despite the fact that this mandate was not recognised as a 'mechanism' until 2004, much like the Special Procedures system itself it had developed organically over time within the Commission.
-The period from 1992-2004 is thus interesting and important for the purposes of this study and has therefore been included, albeit as a quasi-Special Procedure. - 2.
-Others established with similarly narrow mandates, typically to produce a report (or multiple reports) to be presented to the Commission, never evolved, and therefore never fully evolved into something we might today recognise as a 'Special Procedure.'
+by the Commission over the years so as to become - beyond all doubt - a fully fledged 'Special Procedure,' with all of the The three 'mixed' mandates have also been marked apart.
+Two tools mandates enjoy today.
+The mandate began in 1992 with of those have been categorised as 'thematic sub-procedures' of the Commission asking the Secretary-General to 'designate country-specific mandates; the Two Experts on disappearances a representative to seek again views and information from all in Chile (1979-1980) who were appointed from the Working governments... and to submit a comprehensive study at the 49th Group on Chile to look into this thematic issue, and later the session.'
+This mandate was only established as a 'mechanism' 'Special Process' on Missing persons in the Former Yugoslavia in 2004 (the date OHCHR recognises to be the start of the (1994-1997) which saw one of the members of the Working mandate) when the Commission asked the Secretary-General, Group on enforced or involuntary disappearances cooperate with 'in effectively building upon the work of his Representative, to the Special Rapporteur on the Former Yugoslavia.
+The Special establish a mechanism that will address the complex problem Rapporteur on Apartheid, described by B. G. Ramcharan as 'the of internal displacement.'
+Despite the fact that this mandate first investigative rapporteur,' was also a mixed mandate and was not recognised as a 'mechanism' until 2004, much like the the second Special Procedure to have been created.
+The work of Special Procedures system itself it had developed organically the Special Rapporteur was eventually absorbed into the scope over time within the Commission.
+The period from 1992-2004 of the Working Group on South Africa after 3 years (in 1970). is thus interesting and important for the purposes of this study and has therefore been included, albeit as a quasi-Special For each mandate, notes concerning its establishment and, Procedure. where relevant, its development and conclusion, are drawn from the reports of the Commission and the Council.

+2. Others established with similarly narrow mandates, typically to produce a report (or multiple reports) to be presented to the Commission, never evolved, and therefore never fully evolved into something we might today recognise as a 'Special Procedure.'
 Nevertheless, they might just as easily have developed over time and they were still independent experts appointed by the Commission to report to the Commission (rather than the Sub-Commission, as was more common practice at the time when commissioning reports).
-As such, these early mandates have also been included in this study marked as quasi-Special Procedures.
+As such, these early mandates have also been included in this study marked as guasi-Special Procedures.
 Examples include the Special Rapporteur on economic, social and cultural rights (1969-1973), the Special Rapporteur on massive exoduses (1981-1982) and the Independent Expert on property (1991-1995).